-Hybrid cloud is clearly on the rise: In a recent survey of IT professionals, the vast majority of respondents (85%) selected hybrid cloud as their ideal IT operating model.
-One key reason for the popularity of hybrid models is flexibility, which allows IT teams to:
+Cloud usage in general is on the rise, and so is hybrid cloud.
+A recent survey found that 94 percent of U.S. enterprise infrastructure decision-makers are using the cloud, with the majority being hybrid or multicloud.1 One key reason for the popularity of hybrid models is flexibility, which allows IT teams to: